AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.5 LR The output set consists of formal parameters of mode "out" and "in out" and global_item with mode_selector Output or In_Out and for a function the function_result
+      :Trace Unit: 6.1.5 LR The output set consists of formal parameters of mode 'out' and 'in out' and global_item with mode_selector Output or In_Out and for a function the function_result

 #.
 The entity denoted by each ``input`` of a ``dependency_relation`` of a